bitfinexcom/bfx-hf-data-server/README.md

 [![Build Status](https://travis-ci.org/bitfinexcom/bfx-hf-data-server.svg?branch=master)](https://travis-ci.org/bitfinexcom/bfx-hf-data-server)

-The HF data server exposes a websocket interface for querying trade/candle data from Bitfinex, and syncronizes that data in a local DB.
+The HF data server runs backtests for the HF UI Electron App.
+It syncs candle and trade data and then executes the strategy on it for backtesting.

 The DB backend is implemented by a plugin:
 * [bfx-hf-models-adapter-lowdb](https://github.com/bitfinexcom/bfx-hf-models-adapter-lowdb)